corybrunson/bitriad/README.md

-triadic
+bitriad
 =======

 This repo contains data, tools, and exposition for the **triadic analysis of two-mode networks**.
+It is arranged as an R package and can be installed using the "install_github" function in the [devtools](http://cran.r-project.org/web/packages/devtools/index.html) package.

 ## data